 Mediation A form of ADR.
-A voluntary, informal, confidential process whereby a trained neutral third-party mediator assists the disputing parties in reaching a mutually acceptable solution in a manner that is different from traditional litigation.
-Neutral An impartial individual designated to provide ADR services and assist the parties in resolving workplace disputes.
-Party An employee or manager who participates in the ADR process.
-Representative An individual chosen by the employee or management and who has agreed to represent that party in resolving issues/ concerns.
-Settlement Agreement The written agreement setting forth the terms of the resolution reached by the parties during the ADR process.
+A voluntary, informal, confidential process whereby a trained neutral third-party mediator assists the disputing parties seeking to reach a mutually acceptable solution in a manner that is different from traditional litigation.
+Neutral An impartial individual designated to provide ADR services and assist parties seeking to resolve workplace disputes.
+Party Any participant in the ADR process.
+Representative An individual who has agreed to represent a party in seeking to resolve issues or concerns.
+Settlement Agreement The written agreement setting forth the terms of the resolution reached by the parties at the culmination of mediation.